rail-pay/rail/packages/client/README.md

 ```

 #### Query functions
-These are available for everyone and anyone, to query publicly available info from a Data Union.
+These are available for everyone and anyone, to query publicly available info from a Vault.

-Get Data Union's statistics:
+Get Vault's statistics:
 ```js
 const stats = await vault.getStats()
 ```